 Elon Musk reinstates suspended journalists on Twitter after a backlash

-Amid intense backlash and accusations of violating press freedom, Twitter has reinstated the accounts of several journalists who were suspended earlier this week.
+Amid intense backlash and accusations of violating press freedom, Twitter has reinstated the accounts of several journalists who were suspended earlier this week, though at least one remains suspended.

 On Thursday night, the social media platform suspended several reporters who had tweeted or written about Elon Musk's ownership of the company.